 If he succeeds in the above, builds the Temple in its place, and gathers the dispersed of Israel, he is definitely the Mashiach.

-If he did not succeed to this degree or was killed, he surely is not the redeemer promised by the Torah.
+If he does not succeed to this degree or is killed, then he surely is not the redeemer promised by the Torah.
 Rather, he should be considered as all the other proper and complete kings of the Davidic dynasty who died.
 G-d caused him to arise only to test the many, as Daniel 11:35 states: 'And some of the wise men will stumble, to try them, to refine, and to clarify until the appointed time, because the set time is in the future.'

-Jebus of Nazareth who aspired to be the Mashiach and was executed by the court was also alluded to in Daniel's prophecies, as ibid.
-11:14 states: 'The vulgar among your people shall exalt themselves in an attempt to fulfill the vision, but they shall stumble.'
+Jesus of Nazareth, who aspired to be the Mashiach and was executed by the court, was also alluded to in Daniel's prophecies, as ibid.
+11:14 states: 'The vulgar among your people shall exalt themselves attempting to fulfill the vision, but they shall stumble.'

-Can there be a greater stumbling block than xianity?
+Can there be a greater stumbling block than Christianity?
 All the prophets spoke of Mashiach as the redeemer of Israel and their savior who would gather their dispersed and strengthen their observance of the mitzvot.
-In contrast, xianity caused the Jews to be slain by the sword, their remnants to be scattered and humbled, the Torah to be altered, and the majority of the world to err and serve a g-d other than the L-rd.
+In contrast, Christianity caused the Jews to be slain by the sword, their remnant to be scattered and humbled, the Torah to be altered, and the majority of the world to err and serve a g-d other than the L-rd.

-Nevertheless, the intent of the Creator of the world is not within the power of man to comprehend, for His ways are not our ways, nor are His thoughts, our thoughts.
-Ultimately, all the deeds of Jebus of Nazareth and that Ishmaelite who arose after him will only serve to prepare the way for Mashiach's coming and the improvement of the entire world, motivating the nations to serve G-d together as Tzephaniah 3:9 states: 'I will transform the peoples to a purer language that they all will call upon the name of G-d and serve Him with one purpose.'
+Nevertheless, the intent of the Creator of the world is not within the power of man to comprehend, for His ways are not our ways, nor are His thoughts our thoughts.
+Ultimately, all the deeds of Jesus of Nazareth and that Ishmaelite [i.e., Muhammed] who arose after him will only serve to prepare the way for Mashiach's coming and the improvement of the entire world, motivating the nations to serve G-d together as Tzephaniah 3:9 states: 'I will transform the peoples to a purer language that they all will call upon the name of G-d and serve Him with one purpose.'

 |search engine by freefind|